Ammar-ss/MY-MICCAI-PAPER-REPO/README.md

 Hardware: All experiments run on a single NVIDIA T4 (16GB), consistent with the paper's computational efficiency claims.

 Datasets: HC-18 and PSFHS are publicly available.
-Download links and preprocessing steps are described in Section 3.1 of the paper..
+Download links and preprocessing steps are described in Section 3.1 of the paper....